 Norwegian Mountains and Winter Activities

 Norway is full of mountains.
 We go skiing in the winter, and walk in the mountains when there is no snow.
 Walking from cottage to cottage in summer is very popular, but there are also famous routes you can walk in one day.
-The most famous is perhaps ‘Besseggen’ and ‘Preikestolen’.
+The most famous are perhaps ‘Besseggen’ and ‘Preikestolen’.

 In the winter people drive up to ski resorts for alpine skiing.
 If you are lucky to have your own cabin you visit this regularly for skiing in the winter, or for walks in the summer.

 Silver Mines Tour, Kongsberg, September 2021

 Kongsberg silver mines constituted the largest mining field in Norway.
 Silver was first discovered between the 1 July and 5 July 1623.
 It was the largest pre-industrial working place in Norway, with over 4,000 workers at its peak in the 1770s, and was in operation from 1623 until 1958.
 Total production exceeded 1.3 million kg silver.

 Visitors can board the mining train which takes them through the 2,300 meters into King’s Mine.
 The bottom of the mine is 1,070 meters below the surface, which corresponds to 560 meters below sea level.
 On our special tour we continued 1,300 meters into the “Gottes Hülfe in der Noth” mine.
 Some 40,000 visit the museum annually.

 Mount Gausta rises majestically over Rjukan in Telemark with its 1883 meters over sea level.
 The top is easily accessible and easily climbed, but despite this, offers southern Norway`s longest view.
 On a clear day you can see approximately one sixth of Norway.